 - Camping toilet facilities, toilet paper, and supplies

 - Beverages – unlimited water, assorted soda, and electrolyte mix

 - Sleeping bag, sheet, and small pillow

-- Cot (sleeping pad on trips leaving after September 15)
+- Cot (sleeping pad on trips leaving on or after September 16)

 - Two-person tent and ground tarp, sharing not required